mpinar/MachineLearning/Coursework_Mert_Pinar.md

 >Alcohol
 >Output Variable

-We will use first eleven attributes to form clusters, and we will use Output variable to test how well our computer did the comparison.
-After this we will figure out if we can trust our computer's taste buds on the concept of wine.
+The first eleven attributes are used to form clusters, and output variable used to examine how well the computer made the comparison.
+The following step will be testing the reliability on the computer's taste buds on the concept of wine.

 #####  Objective #1 (Partitioning Clustering)

-We have conducted the k-means clustering analysis for this part.
+The k-means clustering analysis have conducted for this part of the study.

-To begin we have imported our relative libraries and the white wine dataset
+First, the relative libraries and the white wine dataset have imported as shown in the below.
 ```r
 library(readxl)
 library(fpc)